Say goodbye to your free time for the next six months.

 Base on Wheels: Colony Pods are big rolling life support systems for a thousand workers that unfold into colony cities when they get to their destination.

 Belief Makes You Stupid: The fundie tendencies of The Lord's Believers prevent them from accumulating research points during the first ten turn-years.
-Compound that with their natural 20% penalty to research speed, and you get a faction that NEEDS to run Fundamentalist social engineering to catch up using slightly cheaper Probe Teams.
+Compound that with their natural 20% penalty to research speed, and you get a faction that needs to run Fundamentalist social engineering to catch up using slightly cheaper Probe Teams — and woe betide the Believing player in a game where the most advanced faction has the Hunter-Seeker Algorithm!

 Berserk Button: All of the factions have a Berserk Button which increases their hostility and can provoke them to declaring Vendetta - namely, picking a government, economic model, value or future society that isn't their own agenda (or the no-modifiers starting model):